 Beachmere lake is a constructed lake which plays an important role in stormwater and flood mitigation for the Beachmere community.
 The lake is also connected to the ocean via a tidal exchange system, resulting in an estuarine environment.

-Council is undertaking scheduled maintenance works on the Bribie Gardens Navigation Lock and Weir.
+Council is undertaking dredging maintenance works at the Bribie Gardens entrance channel.

 Council has commenced a long-term project to restore Cabbage Tree Creek.